balena-io-modules/ngUrlBind/README.md

 We have made this as it's useful to us in both of these cases and are making it available to anyone else who may find it useful.

+A major limitation is that ngUrlBind doesn't play well with AngularJS routing.
+We're fairly confident this can be remedied, but haven't had the need for now.

 ngUrlBind is not for everything, and it's not for everywhere.
 But it's got its uses.

 I haven't done any performance testing, but I wouldn't be surprised if it wasn't fantastic at this point.
 In object.Observe() we trust.